-No. Setting Description Application Default SW1 ON protected (See note.) grams from being inad grams from being inad- OFF OFF User memory not write-protected. vertently overwritten.
+No. Setting Description Application Default SW1 ON User memory write- protected (See note.) grams from being inad- OFF OFF User memory not write-protected. vertently overwritten.

-No. Setting Description Application Default SW2 ON transferred from grams, Data Memory, or Memory Cassette at startup. grams, Data Memory, or parameters saved on a Memory Cassette to be OFF OFF Data not transferred. opened by the CPU Unit at startup.
+No. Setting Description Application Default SW2 ON Data automatically transferred from Memory Cassette at startup.
+Used to enable programs, Data Memory, or parameters saved on a Memory Cassette to be OFF OFF Data not transferred. opened by the CPU Unit at startup.
+Memory Cassette cannot be used in CP1L-J CPU Unit.
 SW3 ON A395.12 ON This pin enables control- OFF OFF A395.12 OFF ling a bit in memory with- out using an input relay.
 SW4 ON Used for peripheral bus.
-Used to enable a Serial Communications Option OFF OFF According Setup.
+Used to enable a Serial Communications Option OFF OFF According to PLC Setup.
 Board mounted in Option Board Slot 1 to be used by the peripheral bus.
 This SW should be always OFF for CPU Units with 10 I/O points, because there is no option slot in CPU Units with 10 I/O points.